Why are your website visitors queuing?

 - Fairness comes first, so utilise first-come, first-served software.

-- Introduce educational or informative experiences during longer queue times to occupy your visitors and distract them from lengthy waits.
+- Introduce an educational or informative customer experience during longer queue times in virtual waiting rooms to occupy your visitors and distract them from lengthy waits.

-- Include a seamless, safe customer journey—custom branded to build customer confidence.
+- Include a seamless, safe customer journey - custom branded to build customer confidence across each and every link.

 Complete queue control

-When choosing your virtual waiting room and queuing system, you must pick one that incorporates all the control you require at every step of the journey.
+When choosing your virtual waiting room solution and queuing system, you must pick one that incorporates all the control you require over the complete visit journey, including your virtual waiting rooms.

-- Monitor and analyse traffic to spot surges and react to them, keeping your customers online, informed, and happy.
+- Monitor and analyse web traffic to spot surges to your site as a whole and each specific link, and react to them, keeping your customers online, informed, and happy in the waiting room solution.

-- Build insights into the best ways to manage future queues and where they are best suited to fit into your system.
+- Build insights into the best ways to code and manage future queues and where they are best suited to link into your system.

-- Adjust your in-system messaging to reflect your brand voice and style.
+- Adjust your in-system messaging in your virtual waiting rooms to reflect your brand voice and support style.

-- Can you deliver distractions, further promotions, or special offers that add to your visitors’ waiting experience?
+- Can your business deliver distractions, further promotions, or communicate special offers as part of the waiting room visit that add to your visitors’ virtual waiting room experience?

 Safeguarding your system and your visitors’ experience

-The main reason for any virtual waiting room is to stop websites crashing, losing valuable revenue from associated downtime, and sales losses.
-However, there are many ways hackers and less than credible opportunists will try to navigate your boundaries.
+The main reason for any virtual waiting room technology is to stop websites crashing, losing valuable revenue for your business from associated downtime, and sales losses from each lost link visit.
+However, there are many ways hackers and less than credible opportunists will try to use technology to navigate your boundaries and payment process flow and skip your waiting rooms, so it's important that your virtual waiting rooms are secure too, so that they do not have the ability to do that just by visiting an unprotected link.

-To protect yourself and your visitors, you must:
+To protect yourself and your patient visitors, you must:

 - Protect against bots and DoS attacks.

-- Implement inclusion methods that prevent queue jumping and skipping places in line.
+- Implement inclusion methods that prevent queue jumping on websites and mobile devices and skipping places in line when they should be waiting.

-- Deliver additional security measures to prevent unwarranted access and to enhance consumer confidence.
+- Deliver additional security measures to prevent unwarranted access and to enhance and support consumer confidence.

-You only have to browse our website to see that we cover all of the above eventualities and anything else you could ever need from a virtual queue.
+You only have to browse our website to see that we cover all of the above eventualities for your digital transformation and anything else you could ever need from your virtual waiting rooms.
 If you’d like to dive deeper into our system's more precise methods and applications, a complete technical guide is available for anyone who'd like to read it.
+When people join a Queue-Fair virtual waiting room, it's as if they schedule virtual appointments for when they reach the front of the queue.

-As well as a glossary of industry terms, it explains how queue and safeguard rates control your visitor ingress and output, how server-side and client-side adapters work, and which will be most appropriate for your needs.
+As well as a glossary of industry terms, it explains how security, queue activating and safeguard rates control your visitor ingress and output from the waiting rooms, how server-side and client-side adapters work, and which will be most appropriate for your virtual waiting rooms and visitor queue needs.

-If, after you’ve drained our guide of every piece of information, you still have questions, then our team of technical experts are always on hand and ready to help.
+If, after you’ve drained our guide of every piece of information, you still have questions about our visitor queue systems, then our team of technical experts are always on hand and ready to help.

-Give us a call, and we’ll get you on track to the safest virtual waiting rooms on the web.
+Get in touch, and we’ll get you on track to the safest virtual waiting rooms on the web - just join up for a free trial and we can have you up and running in minutes.